Spiritual energy, motivation, and high ambition are crucial aspects of Ramadan for almost every Muslim.

 Nevertheless, you can rather let them help you, but how?

-Sit with your children and set them indoor and outdoor activities according to their age in a way that they will be completely occupied by something they like and a goal they want to achieve.
+Sit with your children and set them up with indoor and outdoor activities according to their age in such a way that they will be completely occupied by something they like and a goal they want to achieve.

-Encourage them to give more time to prayers and Qur’an reciting by arranging competitions between them and their peers.
+Encourage them to give more time to prayers and Qur’an recitation by arranging competitions between them and their peers.

-Make use of this unique opportunity to have the whole family joining hands and working together to get over their individual mistake and step forward in their interrelations.
+Make use of this unique opportunity to have the whole family join hands and work together to get over their individual mistakes and step forward in their interrelationships.